 When the needle is inserted under the skin, you might feel a slight sting, and there may be additional discomfort when it is withdrawn.
 If you are accompanying a child or an anxious patient, it helps to explain that he or she will feel momentary pain or discomfort.
 Don’t say, “This won’t hurt a bit,” because the patient will then have reason to mistrust the people and situation when it does sting.
 Be honest, create a reasonable expectation, and you will really help the patient.

 Being well-hydrated helps blood flow better and makes the veins more likely to raise up and be found easily, so make sure you drink plenty of fluids a day or two before your test.
 But, also remember to follow your healthcare provider’s instructions—some tests require that you not drink certain liquids prior to the test.
-You may also want to take a walk while waiting, or on your way to the test, which raises blood pressure and can make veins more prominent (routinely doing hand and arm exercises also helps those requiring frequent testing).
-Even eating well the day before, if fasting is not required, improves blood flow.
+You may also want to take a walk while waiting or on your way to the test, which raises blood pressure and can make veins more prominent (routinely doing hand and arm exercises also help those requiring frequent testing).
+Eating well the day before, if fasting is not required, also can improve blood flow.

 Talk about or recall something pleasant while you wait to take your mind off your anxiety; you can also bring reading material or music with you.

 If you are nervous or have a tendency to feel woozy or faint, tell the phlebotomist before you begin.
 Your blood can be drawn while you are lying down, which will help you avoid fainting and injuring yourself.
 If, at any time, you feel faint or lightheaded, tell the phlebotomist or someone nearby.
 Putting your head between your knees or lying down should make you feel better soon.